Dawn of the transformer era in speech emotion recognition: closing the valence gap: Related Work

-Besides investigating performance of \ac{SER} models on clean test data, it is important to show that they also work well under more challenging conditions.
-Even though augmentation methods have been used to improve performance on clean test data \citep{padi2021augmentation, xu2021augmentation}, only a few studies have evaluated performance on augmented test data as well. \citet{jaiswal2021robustness,pappagari2020robustness} have shown that previous \ac{SER} models show robustness issues, particularly for background noise and reverb.
-In this contribution, we systematically investigate robustness of transformer-based models against a variety of augmentations, focusing on small perturbations of the input signal as larger changes can modify the perceived emotion \citep{jaiswal2021robustness,parada2017augmentation}.
+Moreover, it is important to show that \ac{SER} models work well under noisy conditions. \citet{jaiswal2021robustness,pappagari2020robustness,Oates19-RSE,Triantafyllopoulos19-TRS} have shown that previous \ac{SER} models suffer from robustness issues.
+We systematically investigate robustness of transformer-based models against a variety of augmentations \review{ that do not change the human perception of the underlying emotion~\citep{jaiswal2021robustness}. }

-We consider fairness an important, but challenging topic for machine learning models.
-Discussions in the speech processing community focus mainly on group fairness, e.g. biological sex in automatic speech recognition~\citep{rajan2021fairness}.
-For \ac{SER} models, only a few evaluations are available. \citet{gorrostieta2019gender} found a decrease in \ac{CCC} for females compared to males for arousal in {\msppodcast} (v1.3) of around $.234$ for their convolutional model.
-Besides group fairness, this contribution investigates individual fairness by estimating the influence of the speaker on the model performance, which is a known problem for other speaker verification models~\citep{doddington1998sheep}.
+Finally, we consider fairness an important, but challenging topic for machine learning models.
+Discussions in the speech processing community focus mainly on group fairness, \eg gender~\citep{rajan2021fairness}.
+For \ac{SER} models, only a few evaluations are available. \citet{gorrostieta2019gender} found a decrease in \ac{CCC} for females compared to males for arousal in {\msppodcast} (v1.3) of $.234$.
+Besides group fairness, this contribution investigates individual fairness by estimating the influence of the speaker on the model performance, which is a known problem for speaker verification models~\citep{doddington1998sheep}.